j-sieben/ADC/README.md

 This makes ADC especially useful for complex forms where visibility, mandatory state, validation, refresh behavior, and follow-up actions depend on the current state of several page items at once.

+## Usage Levels

+ADC can be used at different levels of sophistication:

+- Basic Use
+  Declarative rules determine dynamic behavior that is primarily executed on the client side through JavaScript.
+- Advanced Use
+  Declarative rules still drive the behavior, but actions may be executed both in the database and on the client side.
+- Professional Use
+  Rules identify broader situations, while the detailed use-case implementation is handled in PL/SQL packages using the public ADC type interface built around `ADC` and `ADC_BASIC`.
+- Extensibility
+  ADC can be extended with custom action types and project-specific PL/SQL methods.

 ## What ADC does

 ADC is delivered as a Dynamic Action plugin.
 Once the plugin is present on a page, ADC can: